Kate Middleton And Prince William Not Working Hard Enough? They Are Unfavorably Compared To Princess Diana And Prince Charles

 — Independent Style (@Indo_Style_) August 26, 2016

 Most of all, those who don’t consider the young royals lazy remember that Princess Diana’s time with her children was already so limited because of her royal obligations and cut even shorter by her tragic death.
 Perhaps they wonder if Diana and Charles had less obligations and more time as a family things could have worked out differently.
 Her two children are very family-oriented people.
-How can anyone criticize William and Kate for pursing a private and cozy family life, especially as William’s own family was torn apart by a very public divorce and his relationship with his beloved mother was cut short by the tragic car accident in Paris nearly 20 years ago?
+How can anyone criticize William and Kate for pursuing a private and cozy family life, especially as William’s own family was torn apart by a very public divorce and his relationship with his beloved mother was cut short by the tragic car accident in Paris nearly 20 years ago?

 #Photograph Prince Charles Princess Diana Harry and William Grainy #Photo https://t.co/OkAMwry2s7 #Prince #Harry pic.twitter.com/nG6FrsyekB